coding-arnav66/Arnav-Python-Projects/README.md

 #### Boon: Uses Markov-chain style prediction to predict the next move and keeps learning on every move.
 #### Bane: If user tries to randomise his/her moves by not following a particular pattern, the advantage of computer can disappear.

+### - **gdp_scraper.py** → Uses concept of scraping to extract data from wikipedia and shows it in terminal🌍💰📊📈📝
+#### Boon: Automates extraction of GDP data directly from Wikipedia, saving time and effort.
+#### Bane: Breaks easily if the table structure or source page changes.

 ---

 ## 🚀 How to Run